 - Baseboard molding: Paint spills on your baseboard molding can trickle down to your floors.
-Use a piece of cardboard and painter’s tape to cover this component of your room.
+Use a piece of cardboard or Ramboard and painter’s tape to cover this component of your room.

 - Doorways: As you carry heavy objects into and out of a room, put a protective film over your door openings.
 Any chips or dents from bulky equipment could shed wood from the trim onto your floors.